-May sound small but it is big enough to expose you to a world of many possibilities.
+It may sound small but it is big enough to expose you to a world of many possibilities.

 Can be used as Portable Paint

 One of them is the first point mentioned.
-Another is it can be used portable paint which is a clever on-the-go move.
+Another is it can be used as portable paint which is a clever on-the-go move.